Here Are 9 Types of the Food of Sikkim You Must Try

 2. Thukpa or Gya Thuk

-Phagshapa is a strip of pork fat which is stewed with dry chillies and radish.
-A spicy and tangy endeavour of this Sikkimese dish is rich in proteins and is made of no oil.
-Well for vegetarians, there is no substitute for pork in this dish so there is nothing much you can do.
+Phagshapa is a strip of pork fat that is stewed with dry chillies and radish.
+A spicy and tangy endeavour of this Sikkimese dish is rich in proteins and is made with no oil.
 The Golden Dragon hotel in Gangtok serves the most authentic and delicious Phagshapa in the whole of Sikkim.

 4. Sha Phaley